swiftlang/swift-evolution/proposals/NNNN-contiguous-collection.md

 ## Source compatibility

-These are additive changes and do not affect ABI stability.
+These are additive changes and do not affect source compatibility.

 ## Effect on ABI stability